lovephimu/next-chat-app/README.md

 - A PostgreSQL database stores 5 messages - when limit is exceeded older messages get deleted until the limit is matched again
 - Frontend and database are communicating over restAPI
 - User can input messages of up to 280 characters (empty messages are not allowed)
+- User input checks are both on the client- and server side, checking for valid character length and making sure the input isn't empty
+- Messages are stored using this endpoint: /api/messages
-- When the API completes the database queries successfully a Pusher event is triggered
+- When the API completes the database queries successfully a Pusher event is triggered.
 - In the frontend a useEffect is subscribed to a Pusher channel
 - When receiving a signal from Pusher the frontend triggers a React rerender by updating the states with the newest messages